logo Arizona Trailblazers

 We crossed Bell Canyon and headed northeast and then north on the Big Park Loop Trail.
 The changing views of Courthouse Butte and Bell Rock were a delight.
 Spring flowers cheered us.
 We met several hikers going the other way, one with a dog who was enjoying the coolness of water in a rocky streambed.

 The Courthouse Butte Loop Trail takes us north and then northwest, up to the pass.
-Here we discover a major landmark: a red mushroom-shaped rock at the highest point of our hike.
+Here we discover a major landmark: a red muffin-shaped rock at the highest point of our hike.

 What a perfect picture spot!